martibonomi/FIonA-Plans-Analysis/README.md

 -   fields directions are selected and spots are placed by mean of different spot placement algorithms;

--   plan's optimization is performed to place spots in an optimal way to achieve a homogeneous dose distribution within the target volume, the delivered dose is normalized;
+-   plan's optimization is performed to place spots in an optimal way to achieve a homogeneous dose distribution within the target volume;

 -   plans' quality is assessed by checking its robustness and whether all medical prescriptions are satisfied or not;

 -   once the plan is ready, it is delivered to the patient.

+The functions contained in this repository have been implemented to assess plans' quality by visualizing data and by calculating some important parameters.

-The functions implemented for the analysis and visualization of plans are specific to the PSI's in-house treatment planning system **Flexible Ion-planning Application**, also known as **FIonA**.
+It is important to mention that these functions are specific to the analysis and visualization of data output from the PSI's in-house treatment planning system **Flexible Ion-planning Application**, also known as **FIonA**.

 ![](images/Fiona.png)

 ## Repository Contents

-This repository contains specific scripts and files necessary to analyze and visualize data output from PSI's FIonA TPS.
+This repository contains the following files:

--   the `install_packages.R` script contains the packages necessary to run the functions
+-   the `install_packages.R` script contains the packages necessary to run the functions;

--   the `functions.R` script contains the documentation for the functions implemented
+-   the `functions.R` script contains the documentation for the functions implemented;

--   the `plans_analysis.R` script contains a detailed example for an analysis workflow using example data contained in the `analysis_data` folder
+-   the `plans_analysis.R` script contains a detailed example for an analysis workflow using example data contained in the `analysis_data` folder;

--   the `analysis_data` folder contains data to run examples on functions' use
+-   the `analysis_data` folder contains data to run examples on functions' use;

--   the `images` folder contains plots from examples
+-   the `images` folder contains plots from examples;

--   the `tests.R` script contains the test routines necessary to test functions
+-   the `tests.R` script contains the test routines necessary to test functions;

--   the `test_data` folder contains the data necessary to run tests on functions
+-   the `test_data` folder contains the data necessary to run tests on functions.

 ## Installation